Elaine ORAN, et al.

 pool of vaporizing hydrocarbon fuel.
 Pool fires can occur on any

-oil spills (8).
-Fire whirls can evolve from relatively small fires
+of oil spills (8).
+Fire whirls can evolve from relatively small

-Smaller-scale laboratory experiments have shown that a relatively
+9).
+Smaller-scale laboratory experiments have shown that a

-quiescent pool fire may transform into a fire whirl (2, 7,
+relatively quiescent pool fire may transform into a fire whirl

-experiments may be performed in laboratories so that their
+17).
+Smaller-scale experiments may be performed in laboratories

 For the purpose of improving fuel-spill remediation, we began a

-to the usual solid ground.
-A major, obvious difference between
+opposed to the usual solid ground.
+A major, obvious difference

-this and prior studies of pool fires and fire whirls on solid
+between this and prior studies of pool fires and fire whirls on

-surfaces is the physical complexity of the boundary layer between
+solid surfaces is the physical complexity of the boundary layer

-the water, evaporating fuel, and flame.
-Fig. 1 shows the three
+between the water, evaporating fuel, and flame.
+Fig. 1 shows the

-states of burning that we observe on water.
-Fig. 1 A and B shows
+three states of burning that we observe on water.
+Fig. 1 A and B

-the usual pool fire and fire whirl, respectively, created here
+shows the usual pool fire and fire whirl, respectively, created

-when winds enter the chamber tangentially.
-Fig. 1C shows the blue
+here when winds enter the chamber tangentially.
+Fig. 1C shows

-whirl, which evolves from the yellow fire whirl and is shown and
+the blue whirl, which evolves from the yellow fire whirl and is

 Fig. 1.

-Evolution from a pool fire to a blue whirl over water in a
+from a pool fire to a blue whirl over water in a swirl

 Canonical fire whirl develops subsequent to the pool fire.
 (C)

-fire whirl.
-The vertical scale marked on the side of each image
+yellow fire whirl.
+The vertical scale marked on the side of

 The experimental setup consists of two half-cylinders and a